 Unfortunately, in some parts of the world, the problem is likely to get worse.
 As climate change starts to bite and heatwaves become more frequent, fires of all types are probably going to rise.
 However, in the UK, the problem has been reduced by a 2006 European directive forbidding sending waste tyres to landfill.
 Therefore, as a UK consumer, the biggest impact you can have is to use a reputable tyre company that disposes of waste tyres responsibly.

 For all tyre advice, quotes or to book your car in for fitting, please get in touch.
-We supply and fit tyres throughout Oxfordshire, Berkshire and Buckinghamshire.
+We supply and fit tyres throughout South Oxfordshire.
 Don’t forget, we come to you at home or at work!